 - Items such as motivational tools, graduation gifts, and enrichment activities may be eligible for reimbursement.
-Please note, these expenses should be reflected in both the Budget Detail Worksheet and the Budget Narrative.
+Please note, these expenses should be reflected in both the Budget Detail Worksheet and the budget narrative.
 These costs will be considered as part of the 70% allowed for direct costs, and these items should be listed in the "Supplies" category. - These items must be available to all program participants.
-Applicants must submit a policy outlining the parameters related to issuing enrichments to program participants (Required Attachments Page).
-Please note, expenses submitted for the issuance of gift cards, gift certificates, gas cards, etc. will not be approved as allowable expenses as part of the grant. - O The maximum funding allowed for enrichments is not to exceed \$25 per individual youth served.
+Applicants must submit a policy outlining the parameters related to issuing enrichments to program participants to be eligible for reimbursement.
+See Appendix B for the same policy.
+Please note, expenses submitted for the issuance of gift cards, gift certificates, gas cards, etc. will not be approved as allowable expenses as part of the grant. - The maximum funding allowed for enrichments is not to exceed \$25 per individual youth served.
 This \$25 maximum is the allowance per youth, regardless of the number of programs in which the youth is enrolled or the number of times the youth participates in programming.

-E.g. Total program: \$100,000 Projected youth served: 30

-Motivational tools/enrichments budget: 30 X \$25 = \$750
+E.g. Total program: \$100,000 Projected youth served: 30 Motivational tools/enrichments budget: 30 X \$25 = \$750

-- \All expenses must be detailed and approved in the grant budget prior to being listed in the SER and requested for reimbursement.
-Expenses are approved at the discretion of the CJCC. - Please note, any motivational tools, graduation gifts, and/or rewards donated or purchased using outside funds are not subject to this requirement. - Projects are allowed to provide food/snacks to all program participants; please note, this expense should be reflected in your budget detail section and will be considered as part of the allowable, direct costs. - Applicants must request preapproval for all expenses related to graduation ceremonies.
+\All expenses must be detailed and approved in the grant budget prior to being listed in the SER and requested for reimbursement.
+Expenses are approved at the discretion of the CJCC.

+Please note, any motivational tools, graduation gifts, and/or rewards donated or purchased using outside funds are not subject to this requirement.

+- If you are implementing an evidence-based program that requires a meal for participants and their families, the cost should be reasonable and meal purchases should not exceed \$9 per individual per meal.
+In your application budget, please break down the expectation for these costs. - For those programs that do not require a meal as part of the evidence-based program, light snacks are still allowable, but the cost must be reasonable and the basis for arriving at that cost must be included in your budget.
+Please note, this expense should be reflected in your Budget Detail Worksheet and will be considered as part of the allowable, direct costs. - Applicants must request preapproval for all expenses related to graduation ceremonies.
 All expenses must be detailed and approved in the grant budget.
 Expenses are approved at the discretion of the CJCC. - The use of flex funds will require preapproval.
-All requests should include a detailed explanation as part of the Budget Narrative.
+All requests should include a detailed explanation as part of the Budget Narrative (Attachment A-7).
 Please note, all requests will be approved at the discretion of CJCC.
 If approved, the following will apply: - There must be judicial oversight.
-The presiding juvenile court judge must request the use of flex funds in each individual instance; - A note must be included in the youth's file notating the judicial approval of the flex fund spending specific to the youth's case; and, - A copy of the notation must be submitted to CJCC along with your reimbursement request.
-The notation cannot be a "blanket" note but should instead be specific to each individual case.
+The presiding juvenile court judge must request the use of flex funds in each individual instance; - A note must be included in the youth's file notating the judicial approval of the flex fund spending specific to the youth's case; and, - A copy of the notation must be submitted to the CJCC along with your reimbursement request.
+The notation cannot be a "blanket" note but should instead be specific to each individual case. - Grant funds will not be allowed to be used for: out of state training, any part of a pay supplement (bonus, one-time payments, etc.,) for state or county paid employees, weapons, and construction projects.